 The dynamics of the isotropic and anisotropic variables are coupled and have to be solved simultaneously.
-The dynamics towards smaller volumes becomes famously dominated by an oscillatory and chaotic behaviour of anisotropy and is described by a sequence of the Bianchi type I solutions joined by the Bianchi type II transitions \cite{doi:10.1080/00018738200101428,reiterer2010bkl}.
+The dynamics toward smaller volumes becomes famously dominated by an oscillatory and chaotic behavior of anisotropy and is described by a sequence of the Bianchi type I solutions joined by the Bianchi type II transitions \cite{doi:10.1080/00018738200101428,reiterer2010bkl}.
 On the other hand, for large volumes the influence of shear and anisotropy on the dynamics of the Bianchi IX geometry is usually suppressed and the latter has to be investigated on a case-by-case basis.
-Most importantly, the dust model undergoes a re-collapse for any initially expanding configuration.
+Most importantly, the dust model undergoes a recollapse for any initially expanding configuration.